Breadcrumbs

 If you've noticed that a subscriber didn't receive your blog automation message, there are several common reasons why this might occur.
 Understanding these scenarios can help you troubleshoot delivery issues and ensure your content reaches the right audience.

-Common Reasons for Missed Blog Automation Messages
+Common Reasons for Blog Automation Messages Not Sending

 1. Subscriber Was Tagged After the Message Was Scheduled